eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-architecture.md

 <figcaption>

-_Nodes aren't required to run a validator client (green ones) to be a part of the network, however to take part in consenus one needs to stake 32 ETH and run a validator client._
+_Nodes aren't required to run a validator client (green ones) to be a part of the network, however to take part in consensus one needs to stake 32 ETH and run a validator client._

 </figcaption>
 </figure>